jophis/jophis.github.io/index.md

 ## About Me

-I have a love for problem solving.
+I have a love of problem solving.
 I was first exposed to computer science during my bachelors of civil engineering and decided to pursue this newfound interest after graduating.

 My professional development began at a bootcamp course called Bitmaker Labs where I learned the basics of web development, databases and MVC frameworks while developing multiple Ruby on Rails applications from the ground up.
 In my recent work as a full stack developer in the GTA I've spent the majority of my time employing Javascript frameworks along with SQL and proprietary database technologies.